Wildlife of Madagascar: Conservation

+In 1983, Irish author Dervla Murphy described her impression of the status of conservation in Madagascar while visiting the Bureau d'Eaux et Forêts (Department of Waterways and Forests) in Antananarivo for the purposes of obtaining lemur-reserve permits:

+Conservation is low on the list of official Malagasy concerns.
+Repeatedly we got the impression that it is seen as another form of Western exploitation, a left-over from colonialism which brings well-paid vazaha (foreigner) experts into the country to lecture the natives on how they should use their meagre resources.
+If drought or floods have reduced an area's food supplies, why not catch as many lemur as possible for the pot? [..]
+It is easy to be a committed conservationist on a full belly.

-In 2003 Ravalomanana announced the Durban Vision, an initiative to more than triple the island's protected natural areas to over 60000 km2 or 10 percent of Madagascar's land surface.
+In 2003, Ravalomanana announced the Durban Vision, an initiative to more than triple the island's protected natural areas to over 60000 km2 or 10 percent of Madagascar's land surface.
 As of 2011, areas protected by the state included five Strict Nature Reserves (Réserves Naturelles Intégrales), 21 Wildlife Reserves (Réserves Spéciales) and 21 National Parks (Parcs Nationaux).
-In 2007 six of the national parks were declared a joint World Heritage Site under the name Rainforests of the Atsinanana.
+In 2007, six of the national parks were declared a joint World Heritage Site under the name Rainforests of the Atsinanana.
 These parks are Marojejy, Masoala, Ranomafana, Zahamena, Andohahela and Andringitra.

 Local timber merchants are harvesting scarce species of rosewood trees from protected rainforests within Marojejy National Park and exporting the wood to China for the production of luxury furniture and musical instruments.
 To raise public awareness of Madagascar's environmental challenges, the Wildlife Conservation Society opened an exhibit entitled "Madagascar!" in June 2008 at the Bronx Zoo in New York.

 There are many conservation networks dedicated to conserving wildlife in Madagascar.
 The Lemur Conservation Network works with over 100 organizations to mobilize funds and disperse them in order to promote conservation and research on lemurs.
 They also have a funding guide available to guide conservation donations, and promote a blog to engage the public and spread awareness.
 They are headed by Lucía Rodríguez Valverde and Seheno Corduant-Andriantsaralaza.

 Across the island, Madagaskara Voakajy aims to conserve many endangered species that aitants of Madagascar.
 This organization, directed by Julie Hanta Razafimanahaka, focuses on community education in order to allow local people to understand the threats of bushmeat consumption, not only from a conservation standpoint but from a human health perspective as well.
 They also train young Malagasy people to become future biologists and conversationalists.